Shelf Ready Packaging Makeover

 By turning SRP into a practical, functional piece of brand equity we aim not only to help a brand stand out in a warehouse, we want to ensure better stock control which is, in many ways, just as important as ensuring customers find your brand on the shelf.

 In this era of digital print techniques the challenge of short runs no longer exists.
-This means that messaging on the SRPs can be regionalized and even personalized.
+This means that messaging on the SRPs can be regionalised and even personalised.
 Interactive elements may also be introduced.
 QR codes, for example, can provide additional product information and RFID chips can signal the need to reorder stock.

 Whether grabbing attention, creating brand recognition, communicating a compelling message or aiding navigation of a range, SRP is finally receiving the attention it has long deserved, from the design brief to the retailer’s shelf.